justinqbui/justinqbui.github.io/_posts/2022-01-01-making-transformers-efficient.md

 Lastly, DistilBERT also optimize the training of their model according to RoBERTa ([Liu et al. 2019](https://arxiv.org/pdf/1907.11692.pdf)), which found that the original BERT model was underfit and it's performance increased when it was trained longer on more data.
 It also dropped the next sentence prediction task during the pre-training of the model and dynamically changed the masking pattern on the training data during language modelling, which further improved the performance of the model.

+DistilBERT is initialized using BERT's weights, by taking one layer out of two (because DistilBERT has half the layers).
+This helps the network converge faster.

 ## A brief recap of transformer self-attention